clickup/ent-framework/docs/classes/Schema.md

 • `Readonly` **name**: `string`

-For SQL-like databases, it's likely a table name.
+For relational databases, it's likely a table name.

 #### Defined in